SALE, ACQUISITION & MERGER

-- Partnership -- Two or more persons operate and own the entire business under a joint or partnership name.
+2. Partnership - - Two or more persons operate and own the entire business under a joint or partnership name.

 The danger of a sole proprietorship and partnership is that the liability of the company becomes intermingled with the liability of the owner or partners.

-A very simple example is one in which the company is being sold while the sole proprietor owner or one of the partners is involved in a divorce.
-His liability in the divorce may involve his assets in the sole proprietorship or partnership.
+A very simple example is one in which the company is being sole while the sole proprietor owner or one of the partners is involved in a divorce.
+His liability in the divorce with involve his assets in the sole proprietorship or partnership.
 When and where the liability may end is usually only resolved by lawyers and judges.

 A corporation is a legal person in the view of the law.
 It transacts business by way of a Board of Directors, elected by the shareholders and corporate officers selected by the Board of Directors.

 The corporation may conduct business as if it is a “real person”.
 Consequently, liability of the individual shareholders applies only to the shares of stock that they own.
 Personal liability for the officers for non-corporate acts will not be imputed to the corporation.

 When the corporation is being sold, only the shares of stock will change hands.
 The officers and board of directors and all outward appearance of the company may not change at all.
 This provides for a very seamless transition for the new owners to take over a going company without disturbing long term relationships with customers and suppliers.

 The purchase of a sole proprietorship or partnership involves replacing the original owner with a new owner so that there is a very obvious change in operations.